rcolomina/graph_naviagor/README.md

 This library focus is development on graph navigation, regardless the type of objects contained on its nodes.

 ## Download Project
-There is a "walker" using Best First Search strategy to navigate testing graphs defined on main.

 Download the repository: